-9.3.1 Stock Conservation and Ecosystem Processes
+9.3.1 Stock Conservation, Sustainable Harvest, Ecosystem Processes

-Application of harvests rates to achieve a balanced and precautionary approach with a maximum target harvest rate of 20% in the Strait of Georgia and Prince Rupert District and a 10% target harvest rate in the West Coast of Vancouver Island, Haida Gwaii and Central Coast.
-Application of a10% target harvest rate for the minor stock areas.

-- Collection of accurate and timely catch, effort, landings, and other relevant information (e.g. marine mammal and seabird encounters) by geographic location and time period. - Enact and enforce regulations through licences and licence conditions. - Monitor compliance of the various herring monitoring programs funded by individual licence eligibility holders. - Through biological sampling information collect data to assist in management decisions and monitor size and age distribution of herring caught.
+- Application of a balanced, precautionary approach with a maximum target harvest rate of 20% in the Strait of Georgia and Prince Rupert District, 7% in Central Coast and 10% for the minor stock areas. - Collection of accurate and timely catch, effort, landings, and other relevant information (e.g. marine mammal and seabird encounters) by geographic location and time period. - Enact and enforce regulations through licences and licence conditions. - Monitor compliance of the various herring monitoring programs funded by individual licence eligibility holders. - Through biological sampling information collect data to assist in management decisions and monitor size and age distribution of herring caught.